-- · Strengthening research, data gathering and evidence-based advocacy capacities of CSOs specialised on security, PCVE and other home affairs related reform programmes and initiatives as well as the compliance with international protocols and standards. - · The EU consults with CSOs when drafting ToR for the evaluation. - · The EU evaluation team consults CSOs and invites them to provide their independent views and comments on the findings. - A highly participatory approach allows CSOs to be involved throughout the different phases of the evaluation, in developing the ToR, reading and commenting on the evaluation report, etc. - · CSOs are engaged to carry out independent impact assessments and other related research. - Integration of a Civil Society expert (with some background on violence prevention) in the evaluation team.
+3 Dialogue Monitoring funded programmes (i.e. sharing reports, publishing information on the EUD website, attending CS meetings, etc.). - The EU advocates partner governments to inform CSOs about policies and progress related to home affairs and security. e, - The EU engages in dialogue with CSOs playing a watchdog role, monitoring the performance of the policy frameworks addressing counter-terrorism, P/CVE, security sector (reform) activities and the state's ability to conduct effective law enforcement, ensuring responses adhere to the do-no-harm principle.
+CSOs provide insights as to whether the desired objectives of the interventions have been achieved at the local/community level. - Strengthening research, data gathering and evidence-based advocacy capacities of CSOs specialised in security, PCVE and other home affairs related reform programmes and initiatives as well as the compliance with international protocols and standards.
+Evaluation The EU consults with CSOs when drafting ToR for the evaluation.
+The EU evaluation team consults CSOs and invites them to provide their independent views and comments on the findings.
+A highly participatory approach allows CSOs to be involved throughout the different phases of the evaluation, in developing the ToR, reading and commenting on the evaluation report, etc. CSOs are engaged to carry out independent impact assessments and other related research.
+Integration of a Civil Society expert (with some background on violence prevention) in the evaluation team.
+Transparency Accountability Participatory policymaking and budgeting